AKSW/Historic/README.md

 ./init.sh

-Put all the compressed (bz2) files in the dump directory.
+Put all the compressed (bz2) historic files in the dump directory.
+Like this file for example frwiki-20160305-pages-meta-history1.xml-p000000003p000007538.bz2

 Start the extractor with :